Runandecon/PacemakeR/README.md

 For readers who have never run a marathon, three terms are worth defining up front, since everything below is built on them:

 - **Distance.** A marathon is 42.195 km.
-Races record *splits* — the elapsed time at fixed checkpoints (timing mats) along the course, e.g. at 5 km, 10 km, the half (21.1 km), and so on.
+- **Splits** are recorded by races as the the elapsed time between fixed checkpoints (timing mats) along the course, e.g. at 5 km, 10 km, the half (21.1 km), and so on.
 - **Pace.** Speed expressed as time per kilometre, written `mm:ss` (e.g. a pace of `04:30` means four minutes thirty seconds per km).
   Lower pace = faster.
-Pace is just the inverse of speed, scaled to the units runners actually talk in.
+Pace is just the inverse of speed, scaled to the units runners actually think in.
-- **Split / negative split.** A *split* is the pace over one segment between two mats.
-A *negative split* is running the second half at a lower (faster) pace than the first — the strategy this package treats as the target.

 ## Installation